 Power interruption information

-Power interruptions occur for a number of reasons.
+Power interruptions occur for a number of reasons and can be planned or unplanned.
 In all instances, we aim to restore power supply to our customers as quickly and safely as possible.

 Please visit our frequently asked questions page to find essential information, including safety and restoration work.